markusfisch/SwipeImageView/README.md

 		compile project(':scalingimageview')
 	}

+Then remove the Android Maven plug-in from `swipeimageview/build.gradle` and `scalingimageview/build.gradle`:

+	apply plugin: 'com.github.dcendents.android-maven'

 Because `swipeimageview/build.gradle` and `scalingimageview/build.gradle`
 use variables to manage version numbers of Android's dependencies, you need to define them in you root `build.gradle` (or replace the variables